deltreey/moreon/README.md

-# More On
+# MoreOn

-* More On your data
+* MoreOn your data
-* More On your server load
+* MoreOn your server load
-* More On your disk space
+* MoreOn your disk space
-* More On your RAM
+* MoreOn your RAM
-* More On your CPU Usage
+* MoreOn your CPU Usage
-* More On your Bandwidth
+* MoreOn your Bandwidth

 ## Just do it Moron!